martisak/Getting_and_Cleaning_Data_Course_Project/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

   File is saved as "tidy_dataset.txt", which is a tab-delimited table with column names but without rownames.

+  Note that the set names are omitted in this aggregation.

 ## Codebook